MilesLitteral/wraylib3d/README.md

                 Android Studio Project, this is a similar issue currently facing the UWP functionality which similarly has to convert this project into a functioning VS Solution/Project

+                Djinni (https://github.com/MilesLitteral/djinni) may be an interesting tool to help with translating code for making iOS and Android Project I will have to explore what is to be done for VS and XC though I am sure they have, atleast, means of generation through Command-Line, the question is then linking

         - Resource Bundler
             Handles The compiling of all project 3d Assets (and associated assets) into .AssetBundles which are accessed at runtime.
 AssetBundles can be thought of like onion data structure,